chklueter/debugging/Debugging1/README.md

 for any programmer.

 These problems are generally referred to as bugs, but why do we call them bugs?
-Well, the reason is probably because Grace Hopper, one of the famous and one of the first programmers, frequently recounted a story where in 1945 a real moth was found in one of the computers.
+Well, the reason is probably because Grace Hopper, one of the first and most famous programmers frequently recounted a story where in 1945 a real moth was found in one of the computers.
 The people who found the moth kept the insect and added it to the logbook with the subtext: "First actual case of bug being found."
 The term stuck around and we still use it today to refer to problems in